Charisse Gibson

-Now, back in New Orleans, her work reflects her deep connection to the city and its people.
-She has earned many accolades for her coverage of social justice, culture and education in New Orleans.
+Her work reflects her deep connection to the community and its people.
+She has earned many accolades for her coverage of social justice, culture, and education in New Orleans.

 Her thought-provoking series and features such as “Treme: Death of a Neighborhood, Survival of a Culture,” "Victims of Progress" and “The Story Behind the Standoff” give historical context to pivotal moments in American History, amplifying the lived experiences of marginalized groups.